carpool-and-go/carpool-and-go.github.io/docs/index.md

 For more information on the creation and the distribution of work, to contribute as a team, you can check [here.](https://docs.google.com/document/d/1YAd3LihnKsh5QRUVU11w1N1Rn5ffM7UGuOMRcv6_smM/edit?usp=sharing)

 ## Overview
 Carpool and Go! is a web application project mockup that aims to provide a communal network for University of Hawaii at Manoa, allowing for drivers to offer rides and for riders to be able to search for rides in their area.
-This application is created by ICS software engineering students through the means of:
+Click [here](https://github.com/carpool-and-go) to see the github organization for this project.

 ## Project Goals
 Our goal with this project is to take in what we have learned over the course of the semester to create a functioning meteor application that reflects the teachings as well as the creative freedoms we get to choose while creating this project.
 By working together in a team environment, we aim to gain experience as well as further our practice in web design.
 Also, by creating a mockup for a service in an attempt to combat a real world problem, we hope to be able to translate this problem solving into other scenarios in real world applications.